thoughtbot/guides/security/protecting-personal-or-identifying-information.md

 Data privacy and security should be made a priority when developing software in an effort to protect personal or identifying information.

-Some individuals, due to their backgrounds or circumstances, might be at a higher risk of harmful consequences from privacy violations.
+Data privacy and security is important for everyone.
+It is especially vital for individuals who, due to their backgrounds or circumstances, might be at a higher risk of harmful consequences from privacy violations.

 Examples include: